-In the following we use the simple L-shaped section to illustrate these three fundamental solid modeling approaches.
+In the following we use this simple L-shaped section to illustrate the three fundamental solid modeling approaches mentioned above.

 1-3 TUTORIAL 1A - EXTRUSION

 Follow the steps below to create a solid model of an extrusion with an L-shaped cross section.